-Option 1: A teacher may submit a written response or rebuttal within 10 working days of receiving their summative evaluation.
+Option 1: A teacher may submit a written response or rebuttal within 10 working days of receiving their TEI scorecard.
 Employees are notified of their 10-day rebuttal window via Cornerstone.
-Rebuttals submitted by employees are shared with their appraiser and added to the summative performance evaluation within their employee file.
-Appraisers are not required to respond or act on a rebuttal.
+The team reviews all rebuttals and will provide responses via email.
 A rebuttal is NOT a grievance.